Moving In Together? 15 Relationship-Saving Tips From the Experts

 Moving Tips and Hacks

-So you’re thinking of moving in with your boyfriend?
+So you’re thinking of moving in with your boyfriend or girlfriend?
 Congrats!
 Moving in together is both an exciting and scary proposition.
 Up until now, you’ve probably only seen your beloved in their own environment and, possibly, on their best behavior.
 Moving in together means seeing all of your partner’s sides every single day.

-Cohabitation is the second-most popular household arrangement in the U.S., right behind opposite-sex married households, at almost 12 percent, as more and more couples are choosing this path for a longer duration before getting married (if they do so at all).
+Cohabitation is the most popular living arrangement in the U.S. — in fact, most couples cohabitate before marriage.
+And, these couples are choosing to cohabitate for a longer duration before getting married (if they ever tie the knot at all).

 Commitment or convenience?
 One of the things to discuss before moving in together.

-Sometimes, moving in with a boyfriend is done out of convenience.
-There can be all kinds of practical reasons for moving in together — your lease is up, you spend so much time at your partner’s place anyway, you’ll both save money, your roommate just moved out, etc. Maybe you don’t even live in the same city, and one of you is ready to move cross-country due to the inconvenience and expenses of traveling back and forth.
+Sometimes, moving in with your partner is done out of convenience.
+There can be all kinds of practical reasons for moving in together — your lease is up, you spend so much time at your partner’s place anyway, you’ll both save money, your roommate just moved out, etc. Maybe you don’t even live in the same city, and one of you is ready to move long-distance to alleviate the inconvenience and expenses of traveling back and forth.

 Regardless of all the external factors, it’s important to make a conscious decision that moving in together is the right next step for your relationship.

-“You want to make sure it makes sense toward the arc of commitment in your lives,” says Dr. Alexandra H. Solomon, Licensed Clinical Psychologist at The Family Institute at Northwestern University.
+“You want to make sure it makes sense toward the arc of commitment in your lives,” says Dr. Alexandra H. Solomon, Licensed Clinical Psychologist and founder of the Institute for Relational Self-Awareness.
 “I want people to find ways to make space for a conversation about why they’re moving in together.
 Looking at the ‘why’ instead of just the pragmatic aspects of cohabitation.”

-Lisa Concepcion, a Certified Professional Life Coach with LoveQuest Coaching, says she often sees clients moving in together way too fast and for the wrong reasons.
+Lisa Concepcion, a Certified Life Coach with LoveQuest Coaching, says she often sees clients moving in together way too fast — and for the wrong reasons.

 Having a conversation about the goals and the whys of moving in together is a big first step toward making cohabitation a reality.
 Does one person think moving in together means marriage, while the other doesn’t?
 Would you rather be engaged before moving in with your partner?
 Or are you both okay with simply living together with no further commitment?